SyntraxTechnologies/Syntrax-InterCode/README.md

 # Syntrax-InterCode

-Syntrax InterCode is the most compatable and open source IDE.
+Syntrax InterCode is a simple and compatible IDE that can handle many different langauges.

-**Warning, Still in very early alpha**
+**Minimum requirements**
+- Windows XP or Higher
+- .NET 4.0